Rep. Glenn Thompson, Republican, Incumbent Candidate for U.S. Congress - 15th PA District

 Is there anything else you'd like to add?

-Throughout my time in Congress, I have consistently worked in a bipartisan manner to achieve common ground and consensus.
-I credit my career in healthcare and volunteer experiences, whether scouting, as an EMT and firefighter, or on school board.
-Each provided me the ability to work with people from all walks of life.
-I believe the constituents expect this from their voice in Washington.
-It is an honor to serve them, and I am humbled by their continued support.
-On November 8th, I would greatly appreciate your vote for Congress.
+Throughout my time in Congress, I have consistently worked in a bipartisan manner to achieve common ground and consensus that has proven results.
+I credit my career in health care and volunteer experiences, whether through scouting, as an EMT and firefighter, or on local school board.
+Each experience provided me the opportunity to work with people from all walks of life.
+I believe the constituents expect this from their voice in Washington, and I remain humbled by their continued support - whether Republican, Democrat or Independent.